ACMISLab/PediaBench/README.md

 ![image](https://github.com/ACMISLab/PediaBench/blob/main/figure/disease-group-results.png)

 ## 4. Usage Guide
-The pediabench dataset is located in the /data directory.
-After obtaining the model's responses, please compile the model's answers to the five question types into an xlsx file.
+- The pediabench dataset is located in the `/data` directory.
+After obtaining the model's responses, please compile the model's answers to the five question types into an `.xlsx` file.
 Then, use the evaluation code to obtain the results.

-The xlsx file you need to submit should refer to the following file: `samples.xlsx`.
+- The `.xlsx` file you need to submit should refer to the following file: `samples.xlsx`.

-By running the evaluate code, you will receive an xlsx file containing scores for different question types across different disease groups, as well as a final weighted total score.
+- By running the evaluate code, you will receive an `.xlsx` file containing scores for different question types across different disease groups, as well as a final weighted total score.

 ## 5. Side notes
 ### 5.1 Limilation